Skip to main contentSkip to navigation

 Is it safe to keep using a drive with a few bad sectors?

 If the count is stable (not increasing between weekly checks) and you have current backups on a separate drive, short-term use carries moderate risk.
 The concern is that bad sectors are often a leading indicator of head failure.
-A head that is degraded enough to produce bad sectors can fail completely without warning, converting a $300-$800 imaging recovery into a $1,200-$1,500 head swap.
+A head that is degraded enough to produce bad sectors can fail completely without warning, converting a $250-$900 imaging or firmware recovery into a $1,200-$1,500 head swap.
 Plan replacement and maintain backups.

 How much does it cost to recover data from a drive with bad sectors?